 Children are also be taught to identify different skills by using reading VIPERS.
 VIPERS are question stems that focus on different reading skills.
-It is expected that children complete at least three 'entries' into their guided reading book during each week: these can be a range of different activities.

 Please also refer to the additional Guided Reading document.

 Sharing poetry

 Teachers share poetry with their class at least once a day so that the children are exposed to different vocabulary and patterns of language, as well as enabling them to have fun with language.
 Each class has been assigned different collections of contemporary and classical poetry that has been identified as 'high quality' by the Literacy Trust, teachers may add other examples to those that they share.